icco/self-note/README.md

 Feature Ideas
 =============
 Some future features:

  * Update search page.
 It'd be sweet if this was all done via JavaScript and you could save common views.
+ * Clean up the delete setup
+ * Add authentication so only you can view your notes, and thus host online.
+ * Sync multiple instances? (use git? yet keep private?)
  * The ability to sort notes on that search page.
  * More stats on the view page.
 Word/line count?
  * Better styling, of both the editor and the page.
 Maybe a quick button that inverses the page?
+ * Have "cont" button make more sense.
+Turn buttons to links maybe?
  * MOAR COWBELL (seriously...)